uf-mil/mil/Testing-Log.md

 * We started without thruster #3 (no prop mounted)
 * We were able to station keep briefly but then lost thruster #5 due to prop slip.
   + Left us dead in the water.
+  + We need to be able to detect degenerate configurations and kill the sub. _See [issue 252](https://github.com/uf-mil/SubjuGator/issues/252)_
 * We tried to regain mobility by moving thruster 2 (horizontal) to 5's location.
   + We changed the firmware motor_id from 2, 5
   + The thruster was still being detected under it's old motor_id, even at this new port.